Pet Vaccinations in Matthews

 Core Vaccines for Dogs and Cats

 Many vaccines are available for dogs and cats, but only some of them are considered essential.
 These are called core pet vaccines.
-Non-core vaccines are not essential but may be recommended based on your pet’s lifestyle and risk of exposure to certain diseases.
+Non-core vaccines, such as leptospirosis, are not essential but may be recommended based on your pet’s lifestyle and risk of exposure to certain diseases.

 Core vaccines recommended for dogs: